vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "You can not cross the sea merely by standing and staring at the water." - Rabindranath Tagore
 > 1. "Your life is your story.
 Write well.
 Edit often."
 > 1. "The biggest risk is not taking any risk." - Mark Zuckerberg
-> 1. "Do not wait for opportunity.
-Create it."
 > 1. "I attribute my success to this: I never gave or took any excuse." - Florence Nightingale
 > 1. "It is not the mountain we conquer but ourselves." - Edmund Hillary
 > 1. "Your time is limited, so Do not waste it living someone else's life." - Steve Jobs